Below are some Frequently Asked Questions about Run The Farm:

 Q: Can I bring a dog with me to the farm and run the course with him/her?

-A: NO – DOGS are NEVER allowed at Muscoot Farm.
+A: NO – DOGS are NOT allowed at Muscoot Farm (with the exception of trained and ADA certified service dogs).
 Please do not bring dogs to the farm!
 Muscoot is a working farm and the animals there are spooked by unknown dogs.
 There may be loose farm animals around that the dogs will chase.
 Also, dogs not familiar with the farm animals may become excitable and unpredictable with all of the sights, sounds, and smells that are new to them.
 Please understand that the purpose of the farm is not compatible with your dog.

 Please please please leave your dog at home for this event!